Soukous: Formation and paternity debate

 The origins of soukous are a matter of dispute, with divergent attributions and viewpoints.
-Clément Ossinondé, a Congolese musicologist specializing in Congolese music, accredits Franco Luambo and TPOK Jazz with pioneering soukous, citing his odemba-inspired style, known for its fast tempo.
-American music journalist Morgan Greenstreet similarly emphasizes Franco's role in transforming the sebene, previously a transitional instrumental bridge between vocal sections, into the principal element of Congolese music.
-Franco's odemba style is described as "rougher, more repetitive, and rooted in rhythms that moved the hips of dancers at Kinshasa's hottest clubs".
-In contrast, British music historian Gary Stewart locates the emergence of soukous as a musical and dance genre in Brazzaville.
-He credits guitarist Jacques Kimbembe and the formation of the Super Band in 1964, later renamed Orchestre Sinza Kotoko, with introducing the soukous style to Brazzaville's nightlife in 1966.
-This group supplanted the traditional boucher style popularized by Les Bantous de la Capitale.
-Congolese journalist Audifax Bemba notes that Orchestre Sinza distinguished itself through singers with conversational vocal delivery, an expressive lead guitar that elevated the sebene, and a celebratory 4/4 rhythmic foundation.
-Kimbembe's lead guitar technique doubled notes in eighths, diverging from the conventional quarter-note pattern, and introduced freestyle dance sections conducive to festive movement.
-According to popular anecdotes, the band's energetic performances routinely incited audiences to dance even before entering the venue.
+Clément Ossinondé, a Congolese musicologist specializing in Congolese music, credits Franco Luambo and TPOK Jazz with helping pioneer the style through Franco's fast-paced rumba odemba rhythm.
+American music journalist Morgan Greenstreet similarly argued that Franco transformed the sebene, which had previously served mainly as a short instrumental bridge between vocal sections, into the central element of Congolese popular music.
+Franco's odemba style was described as "rougher, more repetitive, and rooted in rhythms that moved the hips of dancers at Kinshasa's hottest clubs".
+Many musicologists place the origins of soukous in Brazzaville instead of Kinshasa.
+British music historian Gary Stewart and Ossinondé credit guitarist Jacques Kimbembe and the formation of the Super Band in 1964, later renamed Orchestre Sinza Kotoko, with introducing the soukous style to Brazzaville nightlife around 1966.
+The group gradually replaced the older boucher style made popular by Les Bantous de la Capitale.
+Congolese music journalist Audifax Bemba explained that Orchestre Sinza stood out because of its conversational style of singing, expressive lead guitar work that expanded the sebene, and lively 4/4 rhythm.
+Kimbembe's guitar style also differed from earlier approaches by doubling notes in eighths rather than following the traditional quarter-note pattern.
+The band also introduced freestyle dance sections that encouraged energetic audience participation.
+According to popular stories, their performances were so lively that audiences often began dancing before even entering the venue.

 Pamelo Mounk'a at the Brazzaville fair in 1973.